marknewan/newan-plugins/README.md

 * Death prediction
     * Immediately hide larva that are predicted to die
-    * Determined by a combination of combat xp gained and hitsplat damage each tick
-    * Typically can predicate death 1-3 ticks before server confirmation
-* Highlighting for outline, tile, hull, and clickbox
+* Highlight tile, outline, hull, and clickbox
-    * Highlighting is hidden when a larva is predicted to die (optional)
+    * Highlights are hidden when a larva is predicted to die
-* Infobox displaying number of absorbed larva
+* Hide overheads
-* Recolor menu entries for larva names for easy identification
+* Recolor menu entries
-* Hide overheads for melee, range, and magic demonic larva
+* Absorbed larva infobox
-* Draw names above npcs for alternative identification
+* Draw names above npcs
-* Remove spawn animations
+* Remove spawn animation
-    * Prevent the clickbox that extends from ceiling to ground on spawn
+* Expand loot interface

 ### Contribution

-Accepting feature and pull requests.
+Create an issue before submitting a pull request.

 ### Attribution